Regulations Governing Hall Residence (Homantin Halls)

 - Racial Harassment

-According to the Equal Opportunities Commission, it is racial harassment if a person engages in an unwelcome, abusive, insulting or offensive behaviour because of another person’s or his near relative’s race, which makes him feel threatened, humiliated or embarrassed.
+According to the Equal Opportunities Commission, it is racial harassment if a person engages in an unwelcome, abusive, insulting or offensive behaviour because of another person’s or his/her near relative’s race, which makes him/her feel threatened, humiliated or embarrassed.
 Racial harassment can be in any form—physical, visual, verbal or non-verbal—and even a single incident may constitute racial harassment.
-It also occurs if a person creates a racially hostile environment for another person because of his or his near relative’s race.
+It also occurs if a person creates a racially hostile environment for another person because of his/her race.
 Racial harassment is unlawful.

-- If a hall resident has enquiry or want to report any alleged harassment cases happened in the Halls, he should:
+- If a hall resident has enquiry or want to report any alleged harassment cases happened in the Halls, s/he should:

 - inform Security Control Room immediately to gather evidence; and